GOFUVI/hf-eolus-task2-01-hf-spectra-processing/README.md

     └── PRIO2/
 ```

-In order to setup and run an analysis period we start by running `setup.sh` at the repository root, which clones or updates the `SeaSondeRAWSLambdaDocker` pipeline repository into `SeaSondeRAWSLambdaDocker/`.
-Then the user creates a period subfolder and includes the `configure.env`file.
+In order to set up and run an analysis period, we start by running `setup.sh` at the repository root, which clones or updates the `SeaSondeRAWSLambdaDocker` pipeline repository into `SeaSondeRAWSLambdaDocker/`.
+Then the user creates a period subfolder and includes the `configure.env` file.
 Then the user runs `run_hf_dataset.sh` on the period folder. `run_hf_dataset.sh` bootstraps a period folder and runs the analysis by:

 - Defining site- and period-specific variables using the `configure.env` file.
 - Copying core pipeline artifacts (`Dockerfile`, `configure_seasonder.sh`, `runtime.R`, `prepare_manifest.sh`, `run_batch_job.sh`) into the period folder.